kkortes/async-await-websockets/README.md

 - `payload` (any, default `undefined`)
 - `timeout in ms` (integer, default `3000`)

+Every `sendAsync` call gets its own request id and resolves only on the reply carrying that id.
+Concurrent calls to the same event therefore each receive their own result, and a server push (`ws.sendEvent` / `room.emit`) that happens to share the event name never resolves a pending request — it goes to `ws.on` subscribers, where it belongs.
+A reply that arrives after the timeout has already rejected is dropped.

+## Wire protocol

+Messages are JSON tuples.

+- Request: `[event, payload]`, or `[event, payload, id]` when the client wants a correlated reply (this is what `sendAsync` sends; `sendSync` sends the two-element form).
+- Reply: the server echoes the id it was given — `[event, result, id]`.
+A request without an id is answered with `[event, result]`, exactly as before.
+- Push: `[event, data]` — server-initiated messages never carry an id, so the client always routes them to `ws.on`.

+Ids are opaque strings; a client that never sends one keeps the original behavior, so old clients and new servers interoperate in both directions.

 ## Error handling

 When calling `ws.sendAsync('some-event')` there are two possible failures: